lineup30min/cse15l-lab-reports/lab-report-5-week-10.md

 My implementation is correct since it's not a valid link, while Lab9 is not correct.

 As code snippet shown below, the problem is that it didn't check whether there is an exclamation mark before `nextOpenBracket`.
+It simply looks for the open bracket and intends to find backticks.
 I would add an if-statement like ```if(exclamation < nextOpenBracket && exclamation != -1)``` below the last line to break out of the while loop when there exists an exclamation right before a open bracket.

 ![codechange1.png](codechange1.png)